CyberPowerPC

 CyberPowerPC is an American retailer of personal computers and gaming products.
 They specialize in building and selling a wide range of and custom-built gaming computers.

 Business

-CyberPowerPC was founded and incorporated on February 17, 1998, in the City of Industry, California.
+CyberPowerPC UK was founded and incorporated on February 17, 1998, in the City of Industry, California.

 From 2011 to 2016, CyberPowerPC has been consistently ranked within the top 150 largest privately owned companies headquartered in Los Angeles County by the Los Angeles Business Journal.